Giorgio Guazzaloca: Biography

 Guazzaloca left school when he was 14 and started working in his father's butcher's shop, opening one of his own in 1965.
 From 1985 to 1999, Guazzaloca was the president of the Italian General Confederation of Enterprises office of Bologna, and was president of the Chamber of Commerce, Industry, Agriculture and Artisanship from 1991 to 1998.

 Mayor of Bologna

 On 19 December 1998, Guazzaloca announced his independent candidacy for the office of mayor of Bologna as part of the centre-right coalition, receiving support from the Pole for Freedoms.
-In June 1999, in an upset, Guazzaloca won the runoff against The Olive Tree candidate and became the first right-wing mayor of Bologna since the end of World War II.
+In June 1999, in an upset, Guazzaloca won the runoff against The Olive Tree candidate and became the first centre-right mayor of Bologna since the end of World War II.
 He declared that he wanted a city guided not on the basis of political ideologies but exclusively on the basis of the interests of the people of Bologna.
 Guazzaloca tried to run for a second term in 2004 but was defeated in the first round by The Union candidate Sergio Cofferati.